zeroasiccorp/wildebeest/README.md

 }
 ```

-Note that all sections like "version", "part_name", "lut_size", ... are required except "root_path", "brams" and "dsps" which are optional.
+Sections version, partname, lut_size, flip-flops, a required.
+Sections root_path, brams,and dsps are optional.
 If "root_path" is not specified, it will correspond to the path where the config file is located.

 ### Logic Only Example: No BRAMs or DSPs